avikde/avikde.github.io/_posts/2024-12-23-power-efficient-safe-robots.md

 ### Safety and predictability

 The autonomous vehicle industry is possibly the first (but certainly not the last) subfield that has been thrust into the limelight of the question of safety of autonomous systems.
-The responsible efforts of the first-party companies (e.g. [Waymo](https://waymo.com/safety/research/)), needs to be acknowledged, but it is certainly not the end of the story.
+The responsible peer-reviewed efforts of the first-party companies (e.g. [Waymo](https://waymo.com/safety/research/)) are huge steps in the right direction, but that is certainly not the end of the story.

-Robustness and and availability of multiple solutions inherent to a modular structure (as we saw above) is in stark contrast to the weakness of [monolithic AI structures when subject to uncertainty](https://ieeexplore.ieee.org/document/10778107).
+Robustness and multiple solutions inherent to a modular structure (as we saw above) is in stark contrast to the weakness of monolithic AI structures when subject to uncertainty ([Cummings](https://ieeexplore.ieee.org/document/10778107)).

 Intuitively, a modular architecture can be "debugged" and intermediate outputs can be logged and inspected.
 Just like a black box recording of an aircraft allows review of inputs made from the pilot to the machine, a modular structure allows insight into, and thresholding of, the function of individual modules: